ZhaofengSHI/GCEAN/README.md

 ## Data

+The EgoMe-UE2DPAC benchmark is constructed based on the EgoMe dataset https://huggingface.co/datasets/HeqianQiu/EgoMe

+You can access the processed data of our proposed EgoMe-UE2DPAC benchmark by contacting the author by e-mail: zfshi@std.uestc.edu.cn

 (Update on April 3, 2026): I have uploaded the processed EgoMe-UE2DPAC benchmark data to Google Drive: https://drive.google.com/file/d/12t_Pdw1TNI9KTNYw-CAm__ixYe13QSM-/view?usp=drive_link

 ## References